aerogear-attic/aerogear-backend-cookbook/Shoot/README.md

 NOTE: For simplicity our demo does not use https BUT all OAuth2 protected REST points should be using SSL.
 If you are using WildFly or EAP follow this [link to enable HTTPS](https://docs.jboss.org/author/pages/viewpage.action?pageId=66322705) or consult your application server's documentation page.

-and use `src/main/webapp/WEB-INF/keycloak.json`, you link your java endpoint with keyclaok realm application.
+and use `src/main/webapp/WEB-INF/keycloak.json`, you link your java endpoint with Keycloak realm application.
 Here the application is names `shoot-services`

 ```
 {